What is considered ‘Long Hair’?

 Beauty comes at a price.
 While those gorgeous flowing locks will certainly turn heads at the park, you are committing yourself to a lifetime of daily brushing and grooming.

 Typically these long hair styles are called Show Grooms.
 That means they’re being prepared for the show ring and must appear immaculate.

 If you want the look of the show groom, but with a little less daily maintenance, I recommend asking your groomer about a Breed Trim.

 This is a modified version of the Show Groom but styled in a way that’s easier for the everyday owner.

 Of course, your results may vary.
 These grooms are only achieved by expert groomers with years of experience AND if your specific dog has the right kind of coat.

 If constant grooming isn’t your style then check out some low maintenance dogs.

 We’ll start with most luxurious and exotic of ‘hair-do’s’.

 Their personality is just as unique as their looks.
 Afghans are also considered highly independent, yet emotionally and physically sensitive.
-And therefore very difficult to train.
-Socializing with humans is not on their list of priorities, and that makes communication between them and their owner that much more testing.
+Socialization is not one of their strong points.

 Afghan’s are an acquired taste and only for owners who are just as unique as them.